habitat-sh/on-prem-builder/docs-chef-io/content/migration.md

    * [Merging Database Shards](https://github.com/habitat-sh/on-prem-builder/blob/master/on-prem-docs/postgres.md#merging-postgresql-database-shards)
    * [Merging Databases](https://github.com/habitat-sh/on-prem-builder/blob/master/on-prem-docs/postgres.md#merging-postgresql-databases)

-## Minio Artifact (.hart) Migration
+## MinIO Artifact (.hart) Migration

-Whether your source package files are in Minio or in S3, you can leverage the [minio client](https://docs.min.io/docs/minio-client-quickstart-guide.html) to perform what more or less amounts to a filesystem backup that you will then restore into the target Minio.
-You are going to create a copy of the Minio data on another filesystem or directory that can either be copied to or mounted on the target Automate Builder node.
+Whether your source package files are in MinIO or in S3, you can leverage the [minio client](https://docs.min.io/docs/minio-client-quickstart-guide.html) to perform what more or less amounts to a filesystem backup that you will then restore into the target MinIO.
+You are going to create a copy of the MinIO data on another filesystem or directory that can either be copied to or mounted on the target Automate Builder node.

-## Creating a Minio Backup Copy
+## Creating a MinIO Backup Copy

-A simple backup process of the source Builder Minio data might look like the steps below.
+A simple backup process of the source Builder MinIO data might look like the steps below.

 1. Shut down the API to ensure no active transactions are occurring.
 (Optional but preferred)